stellarshenson/audio-detector/README.md

 All external circuits are galvanically isolated with optoisolators, including the audio digital serial signal.

+## Installation and Use ##
+System was designed to read audio digital signal from any decoder circuit that outputs digital serial audio.
+Such as WM8805 (popular in the TOSLINK - Analog Audio converters)

+* Circuit connects to TOSLINK serial output (i.e. serial output from WM8805 receiver pin 16) via optocoupler on pin D8
+* IR phototransistor on pin D2
+* IR repeater on pin D3

+### Initial Setup ###
+When powered, system indicates if any pre-recorded IR codes were found.
+If not, you'd need to press "IRCODE RECORD" button (pin D12).
+It will initiate 2-stage recording, first AUDIO_START code and AUDIO_STOP code.
+System gives you the recording feedback with the RECORD LED: blinks twice for the first code and once for the second code.
+When codes were recorded - STORED LED will be lit.
+Once codes were recorded and stored - the system should start up every time with STORED LED lit.

+### Typical Use ###
+System enters audio monitoring state when initiated.
+When audio was detected, system sends AUDIO START code to turn the audio system on and monitors for 12V audio trigger.
+If trigger was not detected in 10s, system assumes that audio is enabled.

+* Next, if 12V trigger is available, system waits for the line to go LOW and sends AUDIO STOP code and starts monitoring for the audio again back in the initial state
+* If 12V trigger is not available, system monitors audio signal and if audio signal is not available for 10min, sends AUDIO STOP and goes back to initial state

 ## Arduino ##
 The board used is the Arduino Nano and the libraries:
 * State Machine was implemented with *arduino_fsm* state machine library https://github.com/jonblack/arduino-fsm